-First step is to determine the likelihood of a natural hazard scenario; second step is to determine the consequence; third step is to plot where they intersect in the Qualitative Risk Category matrix.
+The first step is to determine the likelihood of a natural hazard scenario; the second step is to determine the consequence; the third step is to plot where they intersect in the Qualitative Risk Category matrix.
 For the example shown, a scenario with 'possible likelihood' and 'moderate consequences' gives a yellow 'Tolerable' risk category.